Ninth Annual Disinvitation Dinner

-The Buckley Institute is pleased to welcome Ayaan Hirsi Ali as the keynote speaker for the Eighth Annual Disinvitation Dinner.
+The Buckley Institute is pleased to welcome Vice President Mike Pence as the keynote speaker for the Ninth Annual Disinvitation Dinner at The Pierre in New York City.

-The Buckley Institute is pleased to welcome Ayaan Hirsi Ali as the keynote speaker for the Eighth Annual Disinvitation Dinner.
+The Buckley Institute is pleased to welcome Vice President Mike Pence as the keynote speaker for the Ninth Annual Disinvitation Dinner at The Pierre in New York City.

-Buckley Fellows are invited to a private dinner seminar with Lafayette S. Foster Professor of Law Kate Stith.
+On Wednesday, February 26, Buckley Fellows are invited to a dinner seminar with close friend of William F. Buckley, Jr., Lawrence Perelman.

 The Buckley Institute sponsors an annual conference each fall featuring panel discussions and a gala dinner.
 These events attract hundreds of students, faculty, alumni, and other members of the community.